Christian Walker Player Props: Diamondbacks vs. Royals

 Christian Walker At The Plate

-- Walker is hitting .241 with five doubles, three home runs and four walks.
+- Walker is batting .241 with five doubles, three home runs and five walks.

+- Walker has picked up a hit in 54.5% of his 22 games this year, with at least two hits in 27.3% of those games.

-- He has scored in eight games this season (38.1%), but has had no multi-run games.
+- He has scored in nine of 22 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.